Table of Contents

 11. Try surfing in Kuta Bali

-Surfing is a BIG deal in Kuta Bali, if you go to any beach you will usually find a friendly local renting out surf boards.
+Surfing is a BIG deal in Kuta Bali, if you go to any beach you will usually find a friendly local renting out surfboards (have you checked out Thomas Beach).

 Surfboard rental cost in Kuta Bali | $4